haskell/vscode-haskell/README.md

 ### HIE Variant

-Since `0.40` the extension no longer uses the wrapper.
-It has been replaced by a selection over the three supported language servers: `haskell-ide-engine`, `ghcide` and `haskell-language-server`.
+Since `0.40` the extension hasa selection over the three supported language servers:
+`haskell-ide-engine`, `ghcide` and `haskell-language-server`.
-The default one is `haskell-ide-engine`, although it will be changed to `haskell-language-server` when it will be stable enough.
+The default one is `haskell-ide-engine`, although it will be changed by `haskell-language-server` when it will be stable enough.

-The extension will look for the executable in `$PATH` and it will call it with the appropiate params depending on the extension settings.
-However, not all extension settings can be applied to all the language
+The extension will look for the language server executable in `$PATH` and it will call it with the appropiate params depending on the extension settings.
-servers:
+However, not all extension settings can be applied to all the language servers:

 * `haskell-ide-engine`: It supports all of them.
 * `ghcide`: It does not support any of them.